metabrainz/listenbrainz-server/docs/dev/devel-env.rst

 Now, you are all set to begin making changes and seeing them in real-time inside of your development environment!

-An insight into the magic script
+Using develop.sh
 --------------------------------
+We provide a utility to wrap docker compose and some common development processes.

-To open a psql session, use the following command:
+To open a psql session, run:

 .. code-block:: bash

     ./develop.sh psql

-To run any docker-compose command do the following:
+To pass any docker-compose command, run:

 .. code-block:: bash

     ./develop.sh <command>

-To get a list of valid docker-compose commands:
+To get a list of valid docker-compose commands, run:

 .. code-block:: bash

     ./develop.sh help

 ``develop.sh`` provides a direct interface to invoke manage.py.
-To invoke manage.py do the following:
+To invoke manage.py, run:

 .. code-block:: bash
     ./develop.sh manage <command>

-To get a list of manage.py commands do the following;
+To get a list of manage.py commands, run:

 .. code-block:: bash
     ./develop.sh manage --help